johnnygoblue/treasureIsland/README.md

 ### List Format

 After the front matter, if the first non-comment byte is 'L', the file is in list format.
-There will be zero or more lines that are either comments, blank, or a coordinate/terrain triple (CTT).
-When reading list format files, ignore any blank lines or comments that occur after the front matter.
-A CTT is two non- negative integers followed by a single character to represent the terrain at that location (refer to the Terrain Legend above).
+Following the map size integer, there will be two or more lines (start location and treasure location at least) that are either blank or a coordinate/terrain triple (CTT).
+When reading list format files, ignore any blank lines that occur after the front matter.
+A CTT is two non-negative integers followed by a single character to represent the terrain at that location (refer to the Terrain Legend above).
 These three values will be separated by commas followed by a newline character, with no other whitespace characters on the line.